DOES ACCESSIBLE SIGNAGE HAVE ADA REQUIREMENTS?

 - To provide direction to or information about permanent interior building spaces

-- To identify, direct to or inform about accessible features via the International Symbol of Accessibility (ISA or person in a wheelchair pictogram) and other required accessibility symbol
+- To identify, direct to or inform about accessible features via the International Symbol of Accessibility (ISA or person in a wheelchair pictogram) and other required accessibility symbols

 Specific requirements for the following sign types are included in the SAD.

-Inaccessible building elements – Inaccessible entrances, elevators and restrooms must have directional signage indicating the location of the nearest handicapped accessible entrance, elevator or restroom.
+Inaccessible building elements – Inaccessible entrances, elevators, and restrooms must have directional signage indicating the location of the nearest handicap-accessible entrance, elevator, or restroom.
 Signs directing to accessible spaces must meet ADA visual character requirements.
 Braille and pictograms are not required in directional signage.
-The ISA is required at the accessible entrance, elevator or restroom if not all entrances, elevators or restrooms are accessible.
-In California, the ISA is required at all accessible entrances whether or not a facility has entrances which are not accessible.
+The ISA is required at the accessible entrance, elevator, or restroom if not all entrances, elevators, or restrooms are accessible.
+In California, the ISA is required at all accessible entrances whether or not a facility has entrances that are not accessible.

-Other required ADA signs – At handicapped accessible check-0ut aisles and accessible amusement park ride access points, ADA signage with the ISA is required.
+Other required ADA signs – At handicapped-accessible check-out aisles and accessible amusement park ride access points, ADA signage with the ISA is required.

 Federal ADA sign requirements apply to U.S. public buildings’ permanent signage.
 Changeable and temporary signs, including menus and directories, are not required to meet regulations.
 Temporary signs are defined as in use for six weeks or less.
 Additionally, custom signs that enhance branding, such as organization name and logo signs, are not regulated.
 Finally, in correctional facilities, signage not in public areas, such as prisoner unit identification signs, do not need to comply.